10th Sept 11.30am Yarrow

 You can watch services at our YouTube channel.

-We post a service from one of our linked churches late afternoon every Sunday.
+We post a service late afternoon every Sunday.

 Just search for "Ashkirk Ettrick Yarrow Selkirk"